andrelfmp3/andrelfmp3/README.md

 🕵🏻 Enthusiast Digital Forensics and Incident Response (DFIR), and Python development

-🎧 Passionate about exact sciences, physical activity, music and DC comics
+🎧 Passionate about nirvana, calisthenics and nietzsche

 ---